mjkeeble/IronSnippets/README.md

 Returns a monetary value as a text string in words.

-The currency list includes dollar, euro and pounds - additional currencies can be added to the currency object after line 22.
+The currency list includes dollar, euro and pounds - additional currencies can be added to the currencies array after line 22.

 Uses the US numbering system for billions.